tomjaguarpaw/H2/posts/git-rebase-conflicts.md

 ++>>>>>>> Remove foo3
 ```

-and then we delete the middle and bottom hunks and the conflict
+and then we delete the middle and bottom hunk sections and the
-resolution markers to get
+conflict markers to get

 ```
 def main():